Sochukwumaobim/land-survey-register-app/README.md

 # land-survey-register-app
+# Web-Based GIS Land Survey Record System 🗺️

-This project is a full-stack web-based GIS solution developed using Python (Flask), PostgreSQL/PostGIS, JavaScript, and Leaflet/Cesium.
-It allows surveyors or land record officers to input, store, and visualize spatial data like points, lines, and polygons with metadata such as owner name and survey date.
+This is a full-stack GIS web application developed using Flask, PostgreSQL/PostGIS, and JavaScript to manage and visualize land survey records.

+## Features
+- Add new records with geometry (Point, LineString, Polygon)
+- Store spatial and non-spatial attributes
+- Visualize data on an interactive map
+- Backend API built with Flask
+- Uses PostGIS for spatial queries

+## Technologies
+- Python + Flask
+- PostgreSQL + PostGIS
+- HTML/CSS/JS
+- Leaflet or Cesium for map visualization

+## Screenshots
+*Add screenshots here*

+## Setup Instructions
+1. Clone the repo
+2. Set up a PostgreSQL database with PostGIS
+3. Run `pip install -r requirements.txt`
+4. Run the Flask app with `python app.py`
+5. Open `index.html` in browser

+## License
+MIT License